sabihadudhia/NYC-311-Topic-Extraction/README.md

 ## Overview
 This project analyzes New York City 311 service request data to identify common complaint themes using Natural Language Processing (NLP) and unsupervised machine learning.
 It processes raw complaint descriptions, converts them into numerical representations, and applies topic modeling and clustering techniques to uncover patterns and trends in municipal service issues.

-## Approach
-Dual-method NLP pipeline comparing LDA topic modelling and K-Means clustering on the same dataset to validate pattern consistency:
-- Text preprocessing → Bag of Words (LDA) and TF-IDF + TruncatedSVD (K-Means)
-- TruncatedSVD reduced TF-IDF matrix to 50 components, retaining 83.08% of variance
-- Both methods tuned to 10 topics/clusters

 ## Features
 - Automated text preprocessing (cleaning, stopword removal, lemmatization)
 - Text vectorization using Bag-of-Words and TF-IDF with n-grams